ShabbirHasan1/capitalone/readme.txt

 How to run:
 ===========

-- Recreate conda environment from conda_project_env.yml
+- Recreate conda environment from conda_project_env.yml (This projects uses minimal number of common libraries such as numpy, pandas, matplotlib, sciket-learn etc. May not need all the libraries from this environment)

 - unzip the data and put transactions.txt under project directory